 Halibut is naturally boneless!

-I vacuum seal my halibut in heavy 4 or 5 mil bags.
+My halibut are vac sealed in heavy 4 or 5 mil bags.
 Your fresh-frozen seafood will keep in your freezer in pristine condition for at least 8 months.

 Who, Where, when, & How: